streetsidesoftware/vscode-spell-checker/client/README.md

 // cSpell:enable
 // It is now enabled

+const str = "goededag";  // <-- will be flagged as an error.

-// spell-checker:enable -- doesn't do anything
+// spell-checker:enable <-- doesn't do anything

-// cSPELL:DISABLE -- also works.
+// cSPELL:DISABLE <-- also works.

-// if there isn't an enable, spelling is disabled till the end of the file.
+// if there isn't an enable, spelling is disabled till the end of the file. const str = "goedemorgen";  // <-- will NOT be flagged as an error.

 ```
 <!--- cSpell:enable -->